BrettRHolland/completed/README.md

 # Completed

-A simple to-do list app created to learn more about context.
+A simple to-do list app that uses hooks and local storage.